proteinreport/proteinreport.org/content/events/qa-david-welch-gfi/index.md

 weight: 5000
 uuid: 1225
 ---
-<p> Dr. David Welch, the Director of Science and Technology at The Good Food Institute </p>
+ Dr. David Welch, the Director of Science and Technology at The Good Food Institute

-<p>will illuminate opportunities for scientists and engineers to build a sustainable, healthy, and compassionate paradigm for feeding 10 billion people by 2050.</p>
+will illuminate opportunities for scientists and engineers to build a sustainable, healthy, and compassionate paradigm for feeding 10 billion people by 2050.

-<p>The primary goal of this event is to give you plenty of time to ask your specific and detailed questions.
+The primary goal of this event is to give you plenty of time to ask your specific and detailed questions.
 There will also be time to connect with other attendees.
-This event will be most useful for those with an interest in the scientific and technical aspects of cellular agriculture, but all are welcome.</p>
+This event will be most useful for those with an interest in the scientific and technical aspects of cellular agriculture, but all are welcome.